LeopoldWalther/UDND-Data-Structures-and-Algorithms/Project_1/problem_1/explanation_1.md

 - self.current_size --> integer
 - self.head = None --> a pointer to a Node
 - self.tail = None --> a pointer to a Node

+The space complexity of set() is O(n), as the space grows linearly with the input.